kevincw01/smart-water-pressure-sensor/README.md

 # smart water pressure sensor

-This project pairs a pressure transducer with 2 microcontrollers which read and publishe the water pressure periodically to an mqtt server.
+This project pairs a pressure transducer with 2 microcontrollers which read and publish the water pressure periodically to an mqtt server.

 Why 2 microcontrollers?
 Because the pressure transducers I found are all 5V-based and all the microcontrollers I found that have wifi connectivity are 3.3V-based -- annoying.
 According to what I read, you cannot use a voltage divider network or a ttl-voltage converter chip for these analog sensors and get reliable readings.